-That is to say if a Written Warning for excessive absenteeism is followed by an act of insubordination the result would be a Final Notice.
+Notice.
 Disciplinary Action is generally in effect for one continuing year period.
-If for example: a Written Warning is given in February, a violation in July of that same twelve (12) month period could result in a Final Notice.
+For example, if a Written Warning is given in February, a violation in July of that same twelve (12) month period could result in a Final Notice.
 However, if a Written Warning is given in February and another violation does not occur until after February of the following year, the original Written Warning will not result in a Final Notice for the subsequent violation.
-Note, however; that discipline may be accelerated and an employee may be terminated for a first violation depending on the severity of the conduct.
+Note, however, that discipline may be accelerated and an employee may be terminated for a first violation depending on the severity of the conduct.
 In addition, all employees of the County are employees at will and this policy is not intended to change that relationship.

-The County generally adheres to the concept of "progressive discipline."
-However, the County is not required or obligated to follow this concept, and disciplinary action of any severity, including dismissal, may be imposed at any time, including upon a "first offense," where the circumstances justify such an action.
+Although the County generally adheres to the concept of "progressive" discipline, the County is not required or obligated to follow this concept, and disciplinary action of any severity, including dismissal, may be imposed at any time, including upon a "first offense," where the circumstances justify such an action.